Surprise Pre-Christmas System Will Bring Mix Of Rain, Sleet, Snow To Northeast

 Earlier long-range forecasts called for dry conditions in the days before Monday, Dec.
 25.

-But overnight Saturday, Dec.
-23 into Sunday, Dec.
-24, the temperature is expected to dip just below the freezing mark in those areas where snowfall is possible.
+But overnight Saturday evening, Dec.
+23 into Sunday morning, Dec.
+24, the temperature is expected to dip just below the freezing mark in those areas where snowfall is possible with rainfall for most of the region.

 According to the National Weather Service, this will come after scattered rain showers develop Saturday night.
 Inland areas will see isolated snow showers.